 - Background in quantitative research or a history of peer-reviewed publications is not required.

-- Applications will be judged on the proposed research project and its relevance to improving the quality of life of people with disabilities.
+- Applications will be judged on the proposed research project, its feasibility, and its relevance to improving the quality of life of people with disabilities.

 - The application asks: